thuml/Transfer-Learning-Library/examples/domain_adaptation/wilds_ogb_molpcba/README.md

-# Unsupervised Domain Adapatation for WILDS (Molecule classification)
+# Unsupervised Domain Adaptation for WILDS (Molecule classification)

 ## Installation

-It's suggeste to use **pytorch==1.10.1** in order to reproduce the benchmark results.
+It's suggested to use **pytorch==1.10.1** in order to reproduce the benchmark results.

 Then, you need to run